xanderbylo/xanderbylo/README.md

 ## :man_technologist: About me

-I'm a future Web3 Developer learning to code through [The Odin Project](https://www.theodinproject.com/).
+I'm a future Web3 Developer learning to be a Full Stack Developer through [The Odin Project](https://www.theodinproject.com/) and Web3 through [buildspace](https://buildspace.so/).
 I'm passionate about Blockchain, Crypto, NFTs and the Metaverse.

 * :telescope: I'm working on a JavaScript [fighting-game](https://github.com/xanderbylo/fighting-game)
-* :seedling: I'm currently learning JavaScript
+* :seedling: I'm learning how to build a Web3 app with Solidity and Ethereum Smart Contracts
 * :books: I'm reading the Bitcoin white paper
-* :speech_balloon: Ask me why I want to be a Web3 Developer
+* :speech_balloon: Ask me about my Web3 app!

 ## :desktop_computer: My skills